dannycastonguay/blog/_posts/2025-05-16-on-reframing.md

 title: On Reframing
 ---

-Sometimes You Have to Let Go of What You Want...
+Sometimes you have to let go of what you want...
-To Discover Something Even Better
+To discover something even better.

 Our brains are wired to plan.
 We set goals and chase them.